NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 To achieve this a high contrast rim will be placed around the base of the model.
 In this implemention we have chosen to use a bright yellow #footnote("Although this could be changed to any colour which strongly contrasts the game board provided the correct thresholds were provided.").

 Utilising hough circle transforms @hough-circles in openCV we can easily find the center point of a provided circle.
-The "completeness" of the circle required to be determed as a ful circle can be easily adjusted to allow for occlusion.
+The "completeness" of the curve required to be determed as a full circle can be easily adjusted to allow for occlusion.

 Before we can attempt to locate the center point of the circle we need to clear the image of noise.
 This is done by bluring the image#footnote("This is done to help reduce other noise from the image and soften edges."), converting to HSV and then applying a threshold to only show the yellow colour space in the image.
 This leaves us with a binary image leaving only the yellow in the image.